marijnh/Eloquent-JavaScript/20_node.md

 {{index "RegExp class", "search tool (exercise)"}}

-Your first command line argument, the ((regular expression)), can be found in `process.argv[2]`, and the rest come after that.
+Your first command line argument, the ((regular expression)), can be found in `process.argv[2]`.
+The input files come after that.
 You can use the `RegExp` constructor to go from a string to a regular expression object.

 {{index "readFileSync function"}}

-Doing this synchronously, with `readFileSync`, is more straightforward, but if you use `mz` again to get the promise-returning functions and write an `async` function, the code looks similar.
+Doing this synchronously, with `readFileSync`, is more straightforward, but if you use `mz` again to get promise-returning functions and write an `async` function, the code looks similar.

 {{index "stat function", "statSync function", "isDirectory method"}}